 Energy brings the index down a little?
 That is good, given how much it has been giving upwards pressure to the index for the past little while.

-That graphic is always helpful as it shows how volatile energy prices are, and it’s effects on the overall Consumer Price Index.
+That graphic is always helpful.
+It shows how volatile energy prices are.
+It also illustrates their effects on the overall Consumer Price Index.

-It is also important to see the index increase over time, to understand that we sometimes get hung up by the RATE the CPI is increasing, when in fact we should remember how much the CPI has gone up over time.
+It is also important to see the index increase over time.
+We need to understand that we sometimes get hung up by the RATE the CPI is increasing.
+In fact, we should remember how much the CPI has gone up over time.

 Bank of Canada’s core index